 When an employee submits a request (holiday, expense, etc.), by default this will go to their manager for approval.
-With Authorisation workflows, you can create more granular rules of who needs to approve what, and when they need to approve it.
+This default rule can be found in Settings > Authorisations.
+In this area, you can create also more granular rules of who needs to approve what, and when they need to approve it.

 This includes directing a certain team's holiday request to someone other than the manager, or creating a multi-approver workflow for when there needs to be an additional layer of approval.

 You can set different approval workflows for each of the following requests:

 - Other event requests (per individual reason)